 - Heat up the flat pan, and place the flat disks one by one.
 I sometimes use a larger pan and make a few roti’s at the same time.

 - Cook them on the flat pan till they are cooked through and becomes slightly golden with a few charred spots on one side and flip over and do the same.
 Repeat for all.

-- Since these are brimming with the flavours of the onions, curry leaves, green chillies and the spices, they are perfect by themselves or with a little dab of butter.
+- Since these are brimming with the flavors of the onions, curry leaves, green chilies and the spices, they are perfect by themselves or with a little dab of butter.

-- While writing this post I just thought how yummy it would be to add some fried bacon (Beef bacon in our case ofcourse!) bits into the mixture to give it a really savoury kick!
+- While writing this post I just thought how yummy it would be to add some fried bacon (Beef bacon in our case of course!) bits into the mixture to give it a really savory kick!
 Never tried it before but I bet it would be amazing!

 - Update: I recently made pol roti with chicken curry and lunumiris for dinner and decided to convert them into mini ‘pizzas’ or open faced sandwiched like below.
 Just slather some cream cheese, top with some spicy lunumiris, shredded curried chicken, few leaves of baby spinach and drizzle abit of gravy from the chicken curry and ta-da, you’ve an Sri Lankan inspired pizza.
 I can imagine this as a perfect ‘short-eat’ for cocktails or parties!